-- Conduct a survey in your locality.
+• Conduct a survey in your locality.
 Talk to ten families who are well-off and ten who are very poor (in your estimation).
 Both sets of families should have children who are below five years of age.
 Measure the heights of these children.
-Draw a graph of the height of each child against its age for both sets of families. - Is there a difference between the groups?
+Draw a graph of the height of each child against its age for both sets of families.

+- Is there any difference between the groups?
 If yes, why? - If there is no difference, do you think that your findings mean that being well-off or poor does not matter for health?

 These are the general ways of preventing infections.
 What are the specific ways?
-They relate to a peculiar property of the immune system that usually fights off microbial infections.
+They relate to a special property of the immune system that usually fights off microbial infections.
 Let us cite an example to try and understand this property.

 These days, there is no smallpox anywhere in the world.
-But as recently as a hundred years ago, smallpox epidemics were not at all uncommon.
-In such an epidemic, people used to be very afraid of coming near someone suffering from the disease since they were afraid of catching the disease.
+But as recently as 50 years ago, smallpox epidemics were not at all uncommon.
+In such an epidemic, people used to be very afraid of coming near someone suffering from the disease since they were afraid of getting infected.

 However, there was one group of people who did not have this fear.
 These people would provide nursing care for the victims of smallpox.
-This was a group of people who had had smallpox earlier and survived it, although with a lot of scarring.
-In other words, if you had smallpox once, there was no chance of suffering from it again.
+This was a group of people who had smallpox earlier and survived it.
+In other words, if you had smallpox once, there would be no chance of suffering from it again.
 So, having the disease once was a means of preventing subsequent attacks of the same disease.

-This happens because when the immune system first sees an infectious microbe, it responds against it and then remembers it specifically.
+This happens because when the immune system first "recognises" an infectious microbe, it "responds" against it and then "remembers" it specifically.
 So the next time that particular microbe, or its close relatives enter the body, the immune system responds with even greater vigour.
-This eliminates the infection even more quickly than the first time around.
+This eliminates the infection quickly than the first time around.
 This is the basis of the principle of immunisation.